BSc, PGDip, MPH, MBA, PhD

 Evidence Synthesis • Data Science & Big Data • Artificial Intelligence • Predictive Models • Machine Learning • Data Analysis (R, Python, Stata)

-Additionally, as a Scientific Curator and Data Analyst at the NGO Pacto Contra a Fome — Brazil, I simplified complex scientific data to guide public policies on food security.
-Earlier in my career, I worked as a nutritionist for the Ministry of Health in Mozambique, managing district-level nutrition programs in Maganja da Costa and contributing to national studies on malnutrition prevalence in collaboration with UNICEF and the World Food Programme (WFP).
+Professionally, I worked as a Technical Consultant (Epidemiologist and Data Scientist) at the World Health Organization (PAHO/WHO), supporting Brazil's Ministry of Health with COVID-19 data analysis and policy guidance.
+At the São Paulo State Health Department I conducted spatial analyses, disease forecasting (meningitis, influenza, COVID-19), and predictive modelling.
+As Scientific Curator and Data Analyst at Pacto Contra a Fome, I translated complex evidence into actionable insights for national food-security policy.
+Earlier, I worked as a nutritionist for the Ministry of Health in Mozambique, leading district-level nutrition programmes in Maganja da Costa and contributing to national malnutrition studies with UNICEF and the World Food Programme (WFP).